American Toad

 Description

-American toad is the most common toad in Minnesota.
+American Toad is the most common toad in Minnesota.
 It can be 2 to 4, averaging 3, at maturity.

 The background color is usually brown, rarely greenish, red, or gray.
 There are 3 or 4 pairs of brown to black spots, sometimes bordered in white, on the back.
 There is often a pale line down the center of the back.
 Each spot contains 1 or 2 large warts.
 There are 2 cranial ridges between the eyes.
 These ridges do not join at the front or back.
 There are 2 large swellings behind the eyes.
 These are the paratoid glands, which secrete a toxin to discourage predators.
 The belly is pale with dark spots.
 The throat of the male is dark.